fal-ai/dbt-fal/docsite/docs/Reference/fal-scripts-path.md

 For larger scripts or repeated functionality, you may decide to have several Python files with functions to be imported into your [fal scripts](../Docs/fal-cli/model-scripts.md).

-Modifying the [`fal-scripts-path`](#script-path-for-in-a-dbt-project) var also affects how importing a separate Python script from your script works.
-The base directory for searching scripts during import is `fal-scripts-path`.
+The [`fal-scripts-path`](#script-path-for-in-a-dbt-project) variable refers to the base directory from which you do your imports.
+Changing `fal-scripts-path` also changes the base import directory.

-Meaning that importing a script with the default `fal-scripts-path` value would look like:
+For example; importing a script with the default `fal-scripts-path` value looks like:
 ```py
 # Searching from the top level: include `script` directory in path
 import scripts.utils.my_utils as my_utils
 from scripts.utils.process.process_df import some_func
 ```

-But if changed the `fal-scripts-path` value to `scripts`, like specified above, the import would look like:
+Changing the `fal-scripts-path` value to `scripts`, like specified above, would require `import` changes:
 ```py
 # Searching from the `scripts` directory
 import utils.my_utils as my_utils